Continuing in the Footsteps of your Ancestors:

 To Register or Questions: Chris Halas Wood or 608-609-8653

-Chris Halas Wood is a passionate social justice activist, scientist, and teacher, who has worked extensively with Nikki and experienced the transformational power of this work.
-Their work continues to explore the healing connections and possibilities between the personal and collective fields working toward the healing of racism and a more just world.
+Chris Halas Wood is a passionate social justice activist, scientist, and teacher, who has worked extensively with Nikki and is living the transformational power of this work.
+This thread continues to explore the healing connections and possibilities between the personal and collective fields working toward the healing of racism and creating a more just world for all.

 Nikki Mackay is a highly skilled Family Constellation facilitator who has come to Madison regularly for the past six years.
 She brings her extensive skills as a facilitator, teacher, therapist and scientist with 17 years Family Constellation experience to bare in her work.